-FOP Friends was successful in several areas most notably with friends, family and public fundraising and through corporate sponsorship as "Charity of the Year".
+FOP Friends was successful in several areas most notably with friends, family and public fundraising.

 FOP Friends has had success in growing awareness of FOP and taking fundraising efforts beyond FOP families.
 This remains critical to the growth and sustainability of the charity and the ability to continue to fund research and support families.